Two-loop five-point massless QCD amplitudes within the IBP approach: Introduction

 The master integrals $\hat I_m$ are also process independent.
 In the context of eq.~(\ref{eq:I_i}) they are interpreted as a basis of the $\hat N$-dimensional vector space $V\equiv\{I_i\}$ spanned by the infinite number of possible integrals $I_i$.
 We note that the choice of such a basis is not unique; moreover, it can happen that two or more master integrals are linearly related to each other when viewed as integrals.
 In the context of the IBP approach, however, the masters have to be treated as independent basis elements.
 In this work we will not be concerned with their evaluation since this is a separate, albeit not unrelated \cite{Kotikov:1990kg,Tarasov:1996br,Remiddi:1997ny,Gehrmann:1999as,Baikov:2010hf,Henn:2013pwa,Argeri:2007up,Henn:2014qga} problem.
 All planar master integrals relevant for the present work are known in analytic form \cite{Papadopoulos:2015jft}.

 The solving of the IBP identities in the past 20 years or so has been based on the Laporta algorithm \cite{Laporta:2001dd}.
 Many computer implementations of this algorithm exist \cite{Anastasiou:2004vj,Smirnov:2008iw,Studerus:2009ye,vonManteuffel:2012np,Lee:2012cn,Smirnov:2014hma,Maierhoefer:2017hyi}.
-Although it produces exact results, the method is numeric in nature, i.e. it cannot be expected to solve problems of arbitrary complexity.
+Although the results are analytic in the kinematic variables, they remain numeric in the powers of the propagators and cannot, therefore, be expected to solve problems of arbitrary complexity.
 As experience shows, the evaluation of the massless two-loop five-point QCD amplitudes is at the boundary of what is possible with the existing implementations of the Laporta approach.

 Many novel ideas for the solving of the IBP equations have been proposed in the recent past \cite{Lee:2008tj,Gluza:2010ws,Schabinger:2011dz,vonManteuffel:2014ixa,Ita:2015tya,Larsen:2015ped,Boels:2018nrr}.
 These new ideas and methods have made possible the evaluation of specific/planar all-gluon five-point amplitudes \cite{Badger:2013gxa,Badger:2015lda,Gehrmann:2015bfy,Dunbar:2016aux,Dunbar:2017nfy,Badger:2017jhb,Abreu:2017hqn} as well as some non-planar ones \cite{Boehm:2018fpv}.
 Ideas towards solving the IBP identities in abstract form have also been put forward \cite{Kosower:2018obg}.